NaevaTheCat/corroboree/documentation.md

 underlying abstractions also follows:

 - A 'Config' represents the state of the lodge and carries entire-lodge settings.
-Weeks are released for booking one at a time on a rolling basis at a certain time of day AEST (to avoid 12:01 am) booking sniping which most top level settings here refer to.
+Weeks are released for booking one at a time on a rolling basis at a certain time of day AEST (to avoid 12:01 am booking sniping) which most top level settings here refer to.
 Last minute bookings happen a certain number of weeks out (configured here) and if a booking ends within that period normal season rules are suspended.
-- A 'Member' represents one share, and is associated with the shareholder
+- A 'Member' represents one share, and is associated with the shareholder.
+Member 0 is a dummy member that can be used when blocking out rooms for maintenance.
 - A 'Family Member' is somebody authorised to use that share to book a stay.
 The person who is associated with the Member share is a Family Member of that share too.